Colin-Fredericks/edx-video-augments/README.md

 How Does It Work?
 --------

 Pretty sketchily at the moment.
+It hooks into a hidden data structure that edX puts into their default video player.
+If they remove that, intentionally or forgetfully, this stops working.

 Files
 --------

+* **Video Links**
+ * **VideoLinks.css** provides necessary styling for the links to appear above the video.
+Put it in your "Files and Uploads" section.
+ * **VideoLinks.html** is what you cut-and-paste into a Raw HTML component to make this work.
+You can put the component anywhere on the page; the augments will appear right below the first video on the page.
+ * **VideoLinks.js** does the actual work of displaying the links at the right times.
+Put it in your "Files and Uploads" section.

+* **Video Augments**
  * **VideoAugment.css** provides a few things to help this blend in with edX.
 Put it in your "Files and Uploads" section.
  * **VideoAugment.html** is what you cut-and-paste into a Raw HTML component to make this work.
 You can put the component anywhere on the page; the augments will appear right below the first video on the page.
-* **VideoAugment.js** does the actual work of moving the problems around and displaying them.
+ * **VideoAugment.js** does the actual work of moving things around and displaying them.
 Put it in your "Files and Uploads" section.

 Dependencies and Fragility
 --------------